mpc-msri/EzPC/GPU-MPC/experiments/sigma/README.md

 python ../scripts/all-cpu-benchmarks-remote.py <ip> 1
 ```

-If you'd like to run on a single machine machine, use the local script without any arguments.
+If you'd like to run on a single machine, use the local script without any arguments.
 Note that since it runs 2 processes in parallel, it requires double the hardware.

 ```
 python ../scripts/all-cpu-benchmarks-local.py
 ```

-At the end of this script, which could take several hours, you get a `results.csv` file containing all the required time and communication numbers required to generate table 3 and figure 9,10.
+At the end of this script, which could take several hours, you get a `results.csv` file containing all the required time and communication numbers required to generate Table 3 and Figure 9,10.

 ## Citation